13 Reasons Why Bloodleaf Plant is Wilting and Drooping Leaves (with Remedies)

 How to fix it

-Regularly clean the leaves to get rid of dust by damp wiping with a soft cloth to ensure that maximum surface area of the leaf is exposed for light absorption.
+Regularly damp-wipe the leaves with a soft cloth to get rid of dust to ensure that maximum surface area is exposed for light absorption.

 2. Pest Infestations

-Bloodleaf Plant is prone to aphid infestations.
-These pests attack the new growth from where they suck the plant sap which causes the plant to become dehydrated and results in wilting and drooping.
+Pests attack the new growth, from where they suck the plant sap causing the plant to become dehydrated which results in wilting and drooping.

 How to fix it